Access

 cycling at whitlingham

-The long term aim is to upgrade and improve the network of access points and routes that are linked to visitor facilities and include easier access for all”
+A priority action identified in the Broads Plan 2022-27 that summarises the strategy for access provision in the Broads is for the “development and implementation of schemes to upgrade and improve the network of access points and routes that are linked to visitor facilities and include easier access for people with mobility and sensory needs.”

 Rights of way